tvheadend/tvheadend/docs/markdown/dvr_upcoming.md

 See the [DVR Entries](class/dvrentry) page for a more detailed look at the various entry options.

+**Tip**: You can quickly make changes to an entry by double-clicking on the desired field within the grid - see [Web interface Guide - General](webui_general) for details.

 ###Deleting an Entry/Stopping an In-progress Recording